FreedomIntelligence/GlobalDentBench/README.md

-# Towards Multimodal LLMs for Traditional Chinese Medicine
+# GlobalDentBench: A Multinational Benchmark for Evaluating LLM Clinical Reasoning in Dentistry with Expert Calibration

 <div align="center">
 <h3>